annafellars/annablog/_posts/2024-09-30-fantasy-football-real-statistics.md

 ### How Fantasy Football Works

 To start let’s make sure we’re all on the same page for how Fantasy Football works.
-I play in an ESPN league although there are several other websites you can play on.
+I play in an ESPN league, although there are several other websites you can play on.
 Essentially, you can have up to 17 NFL players on your roster with 9 players as your starters.
 Each week you are matched up with another fantasy team and as your starters play in their real-life games, they earn points for your fantasy team.
 At the end of the week, whichever fantasy team has the most points wins that match-up.

 The points are made up of many different components based on a player's position.
-Here is how ESPN calculates the main points.
+Here is how ESPN calculates the main points:

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/ff_scoring.jpg)